-8. Contaminated land
+9. Contaminated land

-Land is contaminated if waste, a chemical substance, or a prescribed substance6 is:
+Land is contaminated if waste, a chemical substance, or a prescribed substance7 is:

-- on or under the land in a concentration above the background level, and - creates a risk of harm to human health or the environment (reg 8).
+- on or under the land in a concentration above the background level, and - creates a risk of harm to human health or the environment (reg 8)

 When land is contaminated, it can cause acute and chronic health problems such as allergic reactions, hypersensitivity, respiratory illness, reproductive problems, cancer, and birth defects.

-Contaminated land can also harm the environment, for example, the soil, water, and air quality.
+Contaminated land can also harm the environment, for example, the soil, water and air quality.

 Contamination is often the result of past activities.
 This includes industrial, agricultural, and commercial activities that involved storing and/or moving liquids, chemicals and/or wastes.
-Sites where demolition activities have occurred is an example of where land could be impacted by contamination.
+Abandoned mining operations and sites that have had underground fuel storage tanks are examples of where land could be impacted by contamination.